reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 jcmd tool is used to send diagnostic command requests to the JVM.
 It is packaged as part of JDK.
 It can be found in \bin folder.

 2. JVisualVM
 Usually analyzing heap dump takes more memory than the actual heap dump size.
 This could be problematic if we are trying to analyze heap dump from a large server on a development machine.

-For instance, a server may have crashed with a heap dump of size 24 GB and your local machine may only have 16 GB of memory.
-Therefore, tools like MAT, Jhat won’t be able to load the heap dump file.
-In this case, you should either analyze the heap dump on the same server machine which doesn’t have memory constraint or use live memory sampling tools provided by VisualVM.
+For example, a server may have crashed with a heap dump of size 24 GB and our local machine may only have 16 GB of memory.
+Therefore, tools like MAT will not be able to load the heap dump file.
+In this case, we should either analyze the heap dump on the same server machine if it does not have any memory constraint or use live memory sampling tools provided by VisualVM.

 3. JMX

-4. Programmatic

 ### Analyzing the Heap Dump
 Some of the answers we look for by analyzing the heap dump are :